omaryahir/changetone/README.md

 Lorem ipsum dolor sit amet
 ```

-### Execute the command in this way:
+## Execute the command in this way:
 ```
 $ python changetone.py myfile.txt > output.txt
- Main tone: Do
+ Main tone: C
- Target tone: Sol
+ Target tone: G
 ```

-Output:
+Note: You can also use Do or Sol

-_output.txt_
+_Output:_
 ```
 ------
 diff tones: 8